sipherr/weed/README.md

 # The Autoflower Bible
-Documenting the average lifecycle of autoflowering cannabis plants.
+This is my grow journal to remind me of mistakes Ive made.Documenting the average lifecycle of autoflowering cannabis plants.
-# weed
-Growing weed notes.

 # Grow Room